MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Initialize-MgSecurityCaseEdiscoveryCaseCustodian.md

 Activate a custodian that has been released from a case to make them part of the case again.
 For details, see Manage custodians in an eDiscovery (Premium) case.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Initialize-MgBetaSecurityCaseEdiscoveryCaseCustodian](/powershell/module/Microsoft.Graph.Beta.Security/Initialize-MgBetaSecurityCaseEdiscoveryCaseCustodian?view=graph-powershell-beta)

 ## SYNTAX